 The project site is not located with federally designated Critical Habitat (refer to Exhibit 6, Critical Habitat, in Attachment A).
-The nearest designated Critical Habitat is located approximately 3.5 miles southeast of the site for spreading navarretia (Navarretia fossalis) and thread-leaved brodiea (Brodiaea filifolia) along the San Jacinto River.
+The nearest designated Critical Habitat is located approximately 4.77 miles to the southeast for spreading navarretia (Navarretia fossalis) and 4.97 miles to the southeast for thread-leaved brodiea (Brodiaea filifolia) along the San Jacinto River.
 Therefore, the loss or adverse modification of Critical Habitat will not occur as a result of the proposed project and consultation with the USFWS will not be required for implementation of the proposed project.